 The Department supports participation in the following conferences.
 Members of the Department who would like to attend one of these conferences should speak with Diversity Committee Chair Gigliola Staffilani.

 AISES is geared to increasing the representation of American Indian and Alaskan Natives in engineering, science and other related technology disciplines.
-The 2020 AISES National Conference will be held October 15-17, in Spokane, Washington.
+The Annual Leadership Summit will take place virtually on two Fridays – April 2, 2021 and April 9, 2021.

 The Association of American Colleges and Universities is the leading national association concerned with the quality, vitality, and public standing of undergraduate liberal education.
 Its members are committed to extending the advantages of a liberal education to all students, regardless of academic specialization or intended career.

-The AAC&U will hold the 2020 Diversity, Equity, and Student Success Conference from March 19-21 in New Orleans, LA.
+The AAC&U will hold the 2021 Diversity, Equity, and Student Success Conference from March 24-26 virtually.